lt-wang/HUGSIM_relight/README.md

 # Simulation

 **Before simulation, [UniAD_SIM](https://github.com/hyzhou404/UniAD_SIM), [VAD_SIM](https://github.com/hyzhou404/VAD_SIM) and [NAVSIM](https://github.com/hyzhou404/NAVSIM) client should be installed.**

+The dependencies for NAVSIM are already specified as the pixi environment file, so you don't need to manully install the dependencies again.

 In **closed_loop.py**, we automatically launch autonomous driving algorithms.
 In practice, you may encounter errors due to an incorrect environment, path, and etc. For debugging purposes, you can modify the last part of code as:
 ```python